Introduction

 And these calm moments mattered a lot.

-My first strong result came with lavender and chamomile.
+My first strong result came with chamomile and lavender.

 Myself mixed one drop of each in a diffuser with water.